 Human-elephant conflict: A deadly battle over ever decreasing land

-New Delhi, Feb 13: A deadly conflict is under way as elephant- human face-off has become regular news in India with its wildlife confined to ever-shrinking forest land.
+New Delhi, Feb 13: A deadly conflict is underway as elephant-human face-off has become regular news in India with its wildlife confined to ever-shrinking forest land.

 In the last five years, 2,361 humans were killed as a result of conflict with elephants, while 510 elephants were killed in incidents of electrocution, train accidents, poaching and poisoning during the same period.